tynopet/homework/homework-74/sb_page_42.md

     2. Why do you always have to leave things until the last minute?
     3. Sorry, I got distracted by the footbal on the television.
     4. You've got so many things to do.
 You'll have to prioritise and start with the most important.
-    5. I worked hard and got a lot og things done this morning.
+    5. I worked hard and got a lot of things done this morning.
     6. I'm afraid they're just wasting your time.
     7. I'd like to get things done ahead of time, so we can go on holiday.
     8. I keep putting off writing my essay.